 Their goal is simple: There are criminal organizations, armies, dictators and other global enemies that the likes of the Avengers are too busy or too proud to go up against.
 The Thunderbolts are the force that will go out into the world and remove them in order to restore peace and to prevent the death of innocents where the Avengers never seem to give them a second thought.

-Teamed up with Red Hulk, Deadpool, New Venom and Elektra, the Punisher is given new virtually indestructible red gamma laced armour to assist him in this war on terror and given a license to kill without consequence.
+Teamed up with Red Hulk, Deadpool, New Venom and Elektra, the Punisher is given new virtually indestructible red gamma-laced armor to assist him in this war on terror and given a license to kill without consequence.

-But setting out to rescue Elektra, Venom, Deadpool and Punisher discover that weapons and their red leader arent the only gamma powered things around here.
+But setting out to rescue Elektra, Venom, Deadpool and Punisher discover that weapons and their red leader aren't the only gamma-powered things around.
 Elektra rescued, Madman defeated and the tyrant General Awa dead, this is not the end of the mission until two new members are recruited.